What about long-term care insurance?

 Now that we have covered the risks, costs, and strategies to protect yourself for a long-term care event, here are a few ideas worth exploring to help you navigate the aging process:

-• Senior living communities.
-There are a wide range of housing options for seniors.
+- Senior living communities.
+Seniors have a wide range of housing options.
 At one end of the spectrum is 100% independent living at home.
 At the other end is 100% confinement to a nursing home.
 Senior living communities fall somewhere in the middle.
-Residents typically live independently in their own apartment with social activities, meal services, and housekeeping.
+Residents typically live independently in their own apartment and enjoy social activities, meal services, and housekeeping.
 Living in such a community provides a measure of safety since there are neighbors and staff around in the event of a health issue or other emergency.
 Social connections also provide the opportunity to avoid isolation and maintain independence as long as possible.

 Government assistance